xwmx/nb/README.md

 downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to edit just like any other note.

-`notes` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.
+`nb` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.
-`notes` can also be configured to save notes in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.
+`nb` can also be configured to save notes in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.

-`notes` is designed to be portable, future-focused, and vendor independent, providing a full-featured, intuitive, and enjoyable experience within a carefully crafted user-centric text interface.
+`nb` is designed to be portable, future-focused, and vendor independent, providing a full-featured, intuitive, and enjoyable experience within a carefully crafted user-centric text interface.
 The entire program is a single well-tested script that can be copied or `curl`ed anywhere and just work, using [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) for various experience improvements in more capable environments.
-`notes` makes it easy to incorporate other tools, writing apps, and workflows.
+`nb` makes it easy to incorporate other tools, writing apps, and workflows.
-`notes` can be used a little, a lot, once in a while, or for just a subset of features. `notes` is flexible.
+`nb` can be used a little, a lot, once in a while, or for just a subset of features. `nb` is flexible.

 <p align="center">
   📝